ElijaRock/git-guide/README.md

 If you have taken a Computer Science class prior to reading this guide, then you may remember asymmetric encryption.

-If you don't, I will try to provide a simple example.
+If you don't, I will provide a simple example.
 I start by generating a keypair: two keys that are mathematically linked.
+A key consists of randomly generated symbols and letters that would be difficult to guess.
 One key is public and is known by everyone.
 The other is private and must not be distributed.

 If my friend wants to send me a message, they can encrypt it with my public key (which everyone has).
 Now, the message is garbled gibberish and makes no sense to anyone (kind of like how an enigma machine works).
 This means if someone with mal-intent were to intercept this message, it would be of no use to them.